Life with a breathing stoma

-If you like to clean shave, remember that your neck might be numb for a few months after surgery.
+Remember that your neck might be numb for a few months after surgery if you like to clean shave.
 To avoid cutting yourself, it might be best to use an electric razor.

 You need special equipment and training if you want to swim.
 This is so that you don't get water in your stoma.
 You need the help of your local swimming pool staff.
 They must have training in helping someone with breathing difficulties who has a tracheostomy or laryngectomy.